CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 2) Review all BO completed DM case reviews, and document any finding, determination, or corrective action taken by completing the A/OPC DM Case Questionnaire.
 Failure to complete required reviews in a timely manner may result in account suspensions.

-3) Initiate and complete their reviews and close cases for each finding and disciplinary category determination they independently identify (i.e., not flagged by IOD) during their review processes.
+3) Initiate and complete reviews of cases for each finding and disciplinary category determination they independently identify (i.e., not flagged by IOD).

 c.
 IOD Terminology.
-IOD provides specific terminology and definitions in their reference document “IOD Case and Review Status Definitions and Workflow” as well as when referring to the various levels of A/OPCs.
+IOD provides specific terminology in its reference document, “IOD Case and Review Status Definitions and Workflow,” as well as when referring to the various levels of A/OPCs.

 1) “CPM” refers to the Component Program Manager or Level 2 A/OPC.